sunfish-prj/Platform-docs/docs/install/FRM_deploy.rst

 N.B.
 The following instructions refer to the dockerised setup of the SUNFISH Data Security Enforcement Infrastructure.
 Follow the doc for the deployment.

-1. Download the last release of the Proxy Infrastructure tenant from the `Releases` tab in the GitHub repository (https://github.com/sunfish-prj/Federation-Monitoring/releases).
+1. Download the last release of the Proxy Infrastructure tenant from the `Releases` tab in the GitHub repository `release <https://github.com/sunfish-prj/Federation-Monitoring/releases>`_.

 2. Once loaded the preconfigured docker containers *demotenant.tar* and *infra.tar* open the infrastructure folder and copy from the Federation-Monitoring/install/ds-infrastructure/ folder the following elements:

-	* ``./params.json``	#This contains the configuration params for the ProxyFilter
+	* ``./params.json`` this contains the configuration params for the ProxyFilter
-	* ``./web.xml``			#This contains a new version of the configuration for Tomcat.
+	* ``./web.xml`` this contains a new version of the configuration for Tomcat.
 It enables the filter-mapping.
-	* ``./deploy.sh``		#This is the modified script to launch the instrastructure tenant.
+	* ``./deploy.sh`` this is the modified script to launch the instrastructure tenant.
 It load all required dependencies and configurations in Tomcat.

 3. Copy ``ProxyFilter-1.0-release.jar`` download at 1. in ``Federation-Monitoring/install/ds-infrastructure/dependencies/``